techgod/KSP-IPH-2019-Table06/README.md

-# Prototype : Unified Communications Application for Karnataka State Police
+### Unified Communications Application for Karnataka State Police
 The main goal of the idea was to build an end-product to facilitate police officers to share their thoughts to one another.
 Along with this, communication among the police officers for formal purposes along with assignment of day-to-day functionalities of every officer, by higher authorities to their subordinates.
 The end product should be able to be intertwined with the official databases and be scaled for practical use.